-Becca and I have a Positively Green Podcast episode that covers all the green wedding details coming out in February.
-I’m also working on a blog post and guide that will teach you all the details on how to have a sustainable, eco-friendly, zero-waste wedding so stay tuned on that one!
+Becca and I have a Positively Green Podcast episode that covers all the green wedding details for you.
+I also put together a free downloadable guide, The Green Wedding Guide that teaches you all the details on how to have a sustainable, eco-friendly, zero-waste wedding.
+It's a green bride's dream!

 3. Start A Worm Farm To Feed Our Chickens

 This year we spent $2886 on organic chicken feed and we made $2854 on egg sales.
 You do the math.
 Between sickness, heat, lice, mites, molting, and water issues I’m surprisingly happy to almost break even.
 When a chicken isn’t laying eggs she still has to eat!
 These numbers mean in order to scale our pastured chicken operation we need to have a more cost-effective plan to feed them.